HERC: Determining the Cost of Pharmaceuticals for a Cost-Effectiveness Analysis

 Revision of Costs Estimates after Patent Expiration

 Analyses of the cost-effectiveness of drugs that are nearing the end of their patent period will want to consider the effect of patent expiration on cost.
 Hoyle (2011) proposes that cost-effectiveness analyses of medications include the expected effect of patent expiration, which will reduce drug cost in the future.
 He argues that failure to consider this effect biases cost-effectiveness analysis against pharmaceutical interventions, and in favor of interventions that do not include this effect.
+Moreover, Garrison (Garrison, 2023) argued that conventional cost-effectiveness analysis that do not take into consideration patient expiration may result in pricing anomalies creating an unlevel palying field across different pharmaceutical products thereby distorting prices and incentives for pharmaceutical reserach and developement.

 References